DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ---

-##### What is a Centralized Exchange?
+##### Which of the following describes a Centralized Exchange?

-- [ ]  A peer-exchange-peer marketplace for crypto traders without any intermediary intervention
+- [x]  A centralized crypto exchange is one that's created and run by a company.
-- [x]  A peer-to-exchange-to-peer marketplace where transactions between crypto traders are done using traditional “Order Book” models that are officiated by banks, brokers, or any other intermediary.
+- [x]  Transactions are done using traditional “Order Book” models that are officiated by banks, brokers, or any other intermediary.
-- [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded
+- [ ]  A peer-to-peer marketplace for crypto traders without any intermediary intervention.
-- [ ]  A peer-to-peer marketplace for crypto traders without any intermediary intervention
+- [x]  One company oversees all the transactions and sets the exchange's rules and fees.

 Hint: Buyer-Exchange platform/marketplace-Seller

-Explanation: A centralized exchange is a platform/marketplace where buyer and seller come together to buy and sell an asset.
+Explanation: A centralized crypto exchange is one that's created and run by a company.
+These exchanges are considered centralized because one company oversees all the transactions and sets the exchange's rules and fees.

 Sub Topics: intro